basic logo

 Habitat

-Inhabits open areas of sandy soil and low vegetation in valleys, foothills and semiarid mountains from sea level to 8,000 ft.
-(2,438 m) in elevation.
+Inhabits open areas of sandy soil and low vegetation in valleys, foothills and semiarid mountains.
 Found in grasslands, coniferous forests, woodlands, and chaparral, with open areas and patches of loose soil.
-Often found in lowlands along sandy washes with scattered shrubs and along dirt roads, and frequently found near ant hills.
+Often found in lowlands along sandy washes with scattered shrubs and along dirt roads.
+Often found near ant hills feeding on ants.

 In a study published in July, 2009*, Leaché et al recognized 5 phylogeographic groups in the Coast Horned Lizard complex, which include 3 ecologically divergent and morphologically diagnosable species: Phrynosoma coronatum, Phrynosoma cerroense, and Phrynosoma blainvillii.
 They show that Phrynosoma blainvilli, which occurs in California, consists of 3 phylogeographic groups, but conclude that these groups do not represent three distinct species.